danger-ahead/roBOT/README.md

 	`OPEN_WEATHER_TOKEN=YOUR_TOKEN` (replace 'YOUR_TOKEN' with your API key)

 ## Working
+### roBOT reacts 👍 and 👎 after any successful and unsuccessful command execution respectively
 #### For receiving year and math facts:
 `_f y ` followed by the year
 `_f m ` followed by the number